Pro-Palestinian protest outside LA synagogue criticized as ‘antisemitic’ after street fights with pro-Israel protesters - Local News 8

 “I don’t think the Jewish people would go in front of a mosque or the Christian people would go in front of a mosque to do such a thing,” he said.
 “Nobody would accept this, but here, when it comes to Jews and Israel, everything is kosher, everything is okay.”

-In a statement to CNN, the Jewish Federation Los Angeles said they are working to ensure their community is safe.
+In a statement, the Jewish Federation Los Angeles nonprofit thanked Biden and other officials for their support.

-“Our Community Security Initiative (CSI) are monitoring the situation and working with our local law enforcement partners to make sure our community are kept safe.
-We will continue to monitor the situation and provide further updates as needed,” the statement read.
+“Yesterday’s abhorrent violence in the Pico-Robertson neighborhood of Los Angeles, the most densely populated Jewish area on the West Coast, is yet another example of the rising antisemitism and violence targeting Jews.
+Harassment, intimidation, and physical attacks against our Jewish community cannot be tolerated or normalized,” the organization said.

+“Jews, like everyone else, have the right to live, pray, and gather in peace.
+We respect the constitutional freedom to protest.
+However, what we saw yesterday and are witnessing time and again across the nation, are protests that devolve into excuses to target and harm Jews.”

 The-CNN-Wire